-The newer drugs (bedaquiline, delamanid) and the group A and B repurposed drugs (linezolid, clofazimine) are recommended for children with DR-TB (depending on the age group and the extent of disease and resistance) and these drugs have been shown to be safe and effective in adults.
+The newer drugs (bedaquiline, delamanid) and the group A and B repurposed drugs (linezolid, clofazimine) are recommended for children with MDR-TB (these agents are far preferable to injectable agents, since injectables can lead to permanent hearing loss and may be associated with worse outcomes) and these drugs have been shown to be safe and effective in adults.
 Providers may not be familiar with optimal strategies for monitoring and management of adverse events of these medications in children.
 Key issues that should be considered in children on these medications include:

 - QTcF prolongation has been reported with clofazimine, bedaquiline, and delamanid (and also with the fluoroquinolones moxifloxacin and levofloxacin).
 Children should have their QTc intervals assessed at baseline and corrective strategies (i.e. electrolyte replacement, nutritional supplementation) implemented if needed.
 The QTcF values are the same in children as in adults.
-For males, a QTcF < 450msec is considered normal and in females a QTcF < 470msec is considered normal.
+For males, a QTcF < 450msec is considered normal and in females a QTcF< 470msec is considered normal.
 Management of QTcF prolongation in children should follow the same steps as in adults, with symptom assessment, repetition of the ECG, electrolyte replacement, nutritional assessment, and review of other medications and possible clinical conditions.
-If the patient has symptoms or the QTcF is above 500msec, then TB drugs need to be withheld then possibly reintroduced, depending on the clinical situation of the child.
+If the patient has symptoms or the QTcF is above 500msec, then TB drugs need to be withheld (usually by starting with the fluoroquinolones since they have the shortest half-life) then possibly reintroduced, depending on the clinical situation of the child.
+The precise order for stopping and reintroducing the TB drugs will depend on the child's clinical state, how long they have been on therapy, and their known or likely resistance profile.
 Of note, it may be a challenge to use adult leads/electrodes in children given the size of the child's chest wall.
 If possible, pediatric leads should be used. - Bone marrow toxicity manifesting itself as anemia, thrombocytopenia, or leukopenia may be seen in children on linezolid, and this marrow toxicity can progress rapidly.
 A baseline complete blood count should be checked and repeated after 2 weeks on linezolid then monthly.
 Any symptoms indicative of anemia, thrombocytopenia, or leukopenia should prompt measurement of a complete blood count.
 Any decrease of 1 or more grades in platelets or leukocyte counts should prompt weekly complete blood counts and discontinuation (at least temporarily) of linezolid until other causes can be assessed.
 Linezolid could be re-started at a lower dose if it is a key drug in the regimen.
-Anemia is commonly present in children with DR-TB (and also in children with HIV and those with malnutrition).
+Anemia is commonly present in children with MDR (and also in children with HIV and those with malnutrition).
 Any decrease of 1 grade should prompt more frequent monitoring.
 Any symptomatic anemia or Grade 3 or 4 anemia should lead to discontinuation of linezolid intil other causes can be assessed.
 Linezolid could be restarted at a lower dose if it is a key drug in the regimen.

-Although there are different methods for grading severity of hematologic abnormalities, we recommend the following (based on the CTCAE version 5.0 available from https://ctep.cancer.gov/protocoldevelopment/electronic\applications/docs/ctcae\v5\quick\reference\8.5x11.pdf) in Table 10 below.
+Although there are different methods for grading severity of hematologic abnormalities, we recommend the following (based on the CTCAE version 5.0 available from https://ctep.cancer.gov/protocoldevelopment/electronic_applications/docs/ctcae_v5_quick_reference_8.5x11.pdf) in Table 10 below.